-A combination of landscape treatmonofscape does not C1 roofscape does not present as an obtrusive and single unarticulated mass. - A combination of landscape treatments and shade structures should be used to minimise C2 glare from the surface of the roof top and the cars parked on the roof. - C3 The roof treatment is to provide shade structures for vehicles. - C4 Surface treatments which minimise noise are to be used to minimise tyre squeal. - C5 To contain noise, motorbike parking should be invited to the ground level. - The roof design should minimise light spill from cars.
-C6 - C7 The design of fixed lighting on the roof should comply with AS 428-1997 Control of the Obtrusive Effects of Outdoor Lighting (urban standards).
+- C1 - C2 A combination of landscape treatments and shade structures should be used to minimise glare from the surface of the roof top and the cars parked on he roof. - C3 The roof treatment is to provide shade structures for veh cles. - C4 Surface treatments which minimise noise are to be used to minimise tyre squeal. - To contain noise, motorbike parking should be inited to the ground level.
+C5 - C6 The roof design should minimise light spik from cars. - C7 The design of fixed lighting on the room should comply with AS 428-1997 Control of the Obtrusive Effects of Outdoor Lighting (urban standards).